bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 ## Individual component import

-There are a few methods that you can use to import individual components and directvies.
+There are a few methods that you can use to import individual components and directives.

 You will need `vue-loader` configured to handle the compiling any components that are internally single file `.vue` components.